britishlibrary/IIIFImageService/readme.txt

 //
 // Known Issues
 //
-1. Omitting the format in the request results in an error
-2. Requests for invalid regions not handled
+1. Requests for invalid regions not handled